stallman-j/ekonomR/vignettes/basic-plotting.md

 # Getting Started

+If you're working with the `ekonomR` sequence and you've created a project using the `ekonomR` function `create_folders`, you may want to copy the code from this exercise into a file called, say, `basic-plotting-vignette.R` into the folder `code/scratch` so that you can refer back to it if you need.

+If you're familiar with RMarkdown or you'd like an excuse to learn it, you can copy `basic-plotting.Rmd` from [the GitHub repo for ekonomR](https://github.com/stallman-j/ekonomR/blob/main/vignettes/basic-plotting.Rmd) and save it into `code/scratch`.

-Throughout, exercises called *comprehension check* will be those that you may understand just by looking at the code if you're experienced in R. If these checks aren't obvious to you, you should implement the code to figure them out.
+Exercises called *comprehension check* will be those that you may understand just by looking at the code if you're experienced in R. If it's not obvious to you how you would write the code to answer these checks, you should puzzle around with the code in your console for a bit to figure them out.

 There's a more involved exercise at the very end that you're encouraged to build out on your own in an R script.
-If you're working with the `ekonomR` sequence and you've created a project using the `ekonomR` function `create_folders`, then you should copy the code chunks from this exercise into a file called, say, `basic-plotting-vignette.R` into the folder `code/scratch` so that you can refer back to it if you need.

-If you're familiar with RMarkdown or you'd like an excuse to learn it, you can copy `basic-plotting.Rmd` from [the GitHub repo for ekonomR](https://github.com/stallman-j/ekonomR/blob/main/vignettes/basic-plotting.Rmd) and save it into `code/scratch`.

 # Bring in the data